-How do I lock down the access to my backend to only Azure Front Door Service?
+How do I lock down the access to my backend to only Azure Front Door?

-You can configure IP ACLing for your backends to accept traffic from Azure Front Door Service only.
-You can restrict your application to accept incoming connections only from the backend IP space of Azure Front Door Service.
+Configure IP ACLing for your backends to accept traffic from Azure Front Door's backend IP address space and Azure's infrastructure services only.
 We are working towards integrating with Azure IP Ranges and Service Tags but for now you can refer the IP ranges as below: